GuillaumeFavelier/GuillaumeFavelier.github.io/_posts/2021-02-21-rust_basics_2.md

     };
 }
 ```
-> An `Enum` in its simplest form holds a set of mutually exclusive values:
+> An `Enum`, in its simplest form, holds a set of mutually exclusive values:
 > ```rust
 > Enum Ordering {
 >     Less,